-Panel: Jay Frankhouser, EnerSys Brian Zimmerman, East Penn Manufacturing John Polenz, Vertiv Services Eric Lehmann, C&D Technologies Bill Cunningham, GS Yuasa Energy Solutions, Inc.
+Panel: Jay Frankhouser, EnerSys Brian Zimmerman, East Penn Manufacturing John Polenz, Vertiv Eric Lehmann, C&D Technologies, Inc. Bill Cunningham, GS Yuasa Energy Solutions

 NPFA 855, Standard for the Installation of Stationary Energy Storage Systems, has been developed and is scheduled to be published this year.
 The impetus for this standard may have been the growing industry of grid energy storage but as written, this will affect the entire stationary battery industry.
 If adopted as is, there could be major financial implications for the existing stationary battery ecosystem.
 The panel will discuss the standard, the implications if adopted and how to become involved.